tky2240/cdk-for-dnscontrol/README.md

 cdk-dnscontrol-cli apply
 ```

-After applying, the zone file will be generated!
+After applying, the zone file will be generated in the output directory.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

+## TODO
+- [ ] cdk: add helper function
+- [ ] cdk: remove prefix at class name
+- [ ] cli: remove hardcoded paths
+- [ ] add CI action